-I’ve heard parents say on many occasions that my kids are my everything.
-It’s a funny little phrase but it appears often and I wonder how many people actually sit down for a moment and think what it really means.
+I’ve heard parents on many occasions make comments like, “My kids are my everything.”
+It’s a funny little phrase, but it appears often, and I wonder how many people actually sit down for a moment and think what it really means.

-A case in point, I read an article that brought it in to focus the other day by John Rosemond, a renowned parenting speaker in the US.
-He wrote an article titled, “Your kids should not be most important in the family,’ which you might argue is the antithesis of the my kids are my everything parent.
-The article argued that having a family heirachy where the children where not ‘everything’ was important to the proper development of children and that families without one in which children’s needs and wants took a priority role created entitlement.
+As a case in point, I read an article by John Rosemond, a renowned parenting speaker in the US, that brought the whole issue into focus.
+He wrote an article titled “Your kids should not be most important in the family,” The article, which I’ll summarize because it’s behind a paywall, argued that having a family hierarchy in which the children are not “everything” is important for the proper development of children.
+Families that decided to prioritize their children’s needs and desires instead created entitlement.

 So is he right?
-Does making your children the most important people in your family lead to producing entitled brats or is that perhaps too simplistic?
-My take on it is that for many people their children are the most important people in their family.
-That’s a matter of biology but where I agree with Mr. Rosemond is that while it might be ok to have your child as your priority, it is not ok either to tell or show them.
+Does making your children the most important people in your family lead to producing entitled brats, or is that perhaps too simplistic?
+My take on it is that for many people, their children are the most important people in their family.
+That’s a matter of biology, but where I agree with Mr. Rosemond is that while it’s great to have your child as your priority, it is not ok to tell or show them.

-Think of it this way.
-If you are talking to your husband or significant other and you allow your child to interrupt you send a message which says that their conversation is more important than the one you are having.
-Now, if they are standing there having fallen over with a dripping head wound, of course you would stop your conversation because their need for medical care and cuddles supersede your need for a conversation.
+Think of it this way: If you are talking to your husband or significant other and you allow your child to interrupt, you send a message that their conversation is more important than the one you are having.
+If they’re standing there, having fallen over and sporting a nasty dripping head wound, you’d stop talking because their need for medical care and cuddles outweighs your need for a conversation.

 Who is running the parenting ship?

-As a parent you know what you have to accomplish each day.
-There’s work, there’s household stuff, there is paying the bills and buying the groceries.
-All of these things take time and you’ve been on the planet long enough to have figured out what fits best where.
+As a parent, you know what you have to accomplish each day.
+There’s work; there’s household stuff; there is paying the bills and buying groceries.
+All of these things take time, and you’ve been on the planet long enough to have figured out what fits best where.

-You know for instance that kids get tired after having played all day, that they’re naturally covered in food after a meal.
+You know, for instance, that kids get tired after having played all day and that they’re naturally covered in food after a meal.
 That’s when a bath makes sense.
 It doesn’t make sense for a child to determine their bath time because they depend on you to help them.
-But the bigger point is this, they should not be allowed to determine what you do with your time because it shows that their wants supersede your needs.
+But the bigger point is this: they should not be allowed to determine what you do with your time because it shows that their wants and preferences supersede your needs.

-You need for life to work in a certain way is simply because of practicalities and those practicalities are based on experience.
-They child may want something different but that’s because they are only seeing things from their point of view and have no understanding of adult constraints.
-So what it comes down to is clearly a case of heirachy and the bottom line is your needs supersede theirs.
+You need life to work in a certain way simply because of practicalities, and those practicalities are based on experience.
+They may want something different, but that’s because they are only seeing things from their point of view and have no understanding of adult constraints.
+So what it comes down to is clearly a case of heirachy, and the bottom line is that your needs supersede theirs.

-You can be a my kids are my everything parent but just shush, don’t tell them or show them.
+You can be a “My kids are everything” parent, but just shush.
+Don’t tell them or show them.
 It can be your little secret.
 Do you want resilient children?
-Check out this article on resilience that has been posted on numerous sites. https://anniethenanny.ca/a-parents-guide-to-building-resilience/
+Check out this article on resilience that has been posted on numerous sites.